msully725/aws-odyssey/README.md

 ### Steps
 1. Set up an API Gateway endpoint to receive the webhook events
+2. Test out the API Gateway Endpoint
+   1. Set up CloudWatch logging to troubleshoot it 🙃
-1. Add permissions for API Gateway to integrate with SQS
+3. Add permissions for API Gateway to integrate with SQS
-1. Create the API Gateway to SQS Integration
+4. Create the API Gateway to SQS Integration